Western comics: Italy

 The most popular and long-running Italian-produced Western comic is Gian Luigi Bonelli and Aurelio Galleppini's Tex (starring Tex Willer), first published in 1948.
 Tex is among the most popular characters in Italian comics, and has been translated into numerous languages, including Portuguese, Finnish, Norwegian, Tamil, Turkish, Slovenian, Croatian, Serbian and Hebrew.

 Captain Miki, by the trio EsseGesse, was published in Italy (and translated into many other languages) throughout the 1950s.
 Characters in the comic were inspired by Gabby Hayes and the popular 1939 Western film Stagecoach.
 EsseGesse also produced the popular series Il Grande Blek.
 Benito Jacovitti's Cocco Bill is a Western humor comic produced since the mid-1950s.

+In 1949, Mondadori launched the comic series Pecos Bill, written by Guido Martina and illustrated by Raffaele Paparella, Antonio Canale, Pier Lorenzo De Vita, Roy D'Ami, Francesco Gamba, Gino D'Antonio, and Dino Battaglia.
+Published in Albi d’Oro, it ran until 1955.
+In 1956, Cesare Solini and Pietro Gamba reinterpreted the character in Le nuove avventure di Pecos Bill, published by Alpe.
+In 1960, Mondadori reprinted the original stories in Gli Albi di Pecos Bill and sold the rights in 1962 to the Fasani publishing house, which continued the saga with new stories written and drawn by artists such as Franco Donatelli, Guglielmo Letteri, and Rinaldo D’Ami, among others, until 1967.
+In 1978, publisher Bianconi introduced another version of the hero, created by Armando Bonato.
+Over the years, Pecos Bill has been revisited and reprinted by numerous Italian publishers and artists.

 Sergio Bonelli and Gallieno Ferri's Zagor was first published in Italy by Sergio Bonelli Editore in 1961.
 Carlo Boscarato and Claudio Nizzi's Larry Yuma was a popular character in the Italian magazine Il Giornalino throughout the 1970s.
 Giancarlo Berardi and Ivo Milazzo's Ken Parker is a popular Western hero appearing in Italian comics since 1977.

 In the late 1990s and early 2000s, writer Gianfranco Manfredi's Magico Vento was a popular title from Sergio Bonelli Editore.
 Since the late 1990s, Enrico Teodorani's Djustine has been featured in erotic "Weird West" stories in Italy and the United States.